The place of women in the 4L Trophy: increasingly numerous crews

 - the spirit of solidarity and mutual aid of the raid,

-- the personal challenge and stepping out of comfort zones,
+- personal challenge and stepping out of comfort zones,

 - the eco-solidarity dimension of the 4L Trophy.
-They sometimes still face prejudices, particularly about mechanics or managing extreme conditions.
+They sometimes still face prejudices, particularly regarding mechanics or managing extreme conditions.
 But these obstacles often become drivers of motivation.
-Solidarity between all-female crews and the increasing diversity of the raid help move things forward.
+Solidarity between female crews and the growing diversity of the raid help to shift perspectives.

 A richness for the event

-By participating in ever greater numbers, women bring new energy to the 4L Trophy:
+By becoming increasingly involved, women bring new energy to the 4L Trophy:

 - diversity of profiles,